olizilla/oli.zilla.org.uk/src/content/posts/2025-02-26-a-blueprint-for-modern-digital-government.md

 _...OK But what about treacherous operating conditions for running digital projects in a government setting?_

-Just last week [Mike Bracken](https://mikebracken.com/) reminded us that HM Treasury's process still strongly favours large up-front capital expense projects with a 3 to 5 year plan they can do the cost-benefit analysis on up front, and is completely at odds with the need to quickly spin up small teams for test-and-learn digital projects that may last months, or if successful, require on-going revenue funding.
+Just last week [Mike Bracken](https://mikebracken.com/) reminded us that HM Treasury's process still strongly favours large up-front capital expense projects with a 3 to 5 year plan they can do the cost-benefit analysis on, and is completely at odds with the need to quickly spin up small teams for test-and-learn digital projects that may last months, or if successful, require on-going revenue funding.

 This mismatch either kills agile projects before they start or forces them to role-play a waterfall project and pretend they can predict what they will need in 3 years time before they've even started talking to users.